IBM-Cloud/docs-services/README.md

   years: 2017

-lastupdated: "2017-08-18"
+lastupdated: "2017-09-18"

 ---
 ```

 The copyright and lastupdated information must occur at the top of the MD file, before attributes are listed.
   * It must be --- surrounded by 3 dashes ---
-  * The value "years" can contain just one year or two years separated by a comma, for example, years: 2016, 2017.
+  * The value `years` can contain just one year or two years separated by a comma, for example, `years: 2016, 2017`.
 If the topic was created in the current year, provide just one year for the years variable.
 If you have updated the topic over a span of more than the current year, provide the first year and the last (current) year, separated by a comma.
 Don't include the intervening years.
-For example, for a topic created in 2016 and updated until 2017, "2016, 2017"
+For example, for a topic created in 2016 and updated until 2017, then list the years:  `2016, 2017`
-  * The value "lastupdated" must be followed by a machine date in quotes in the following format: "YYYY-MM-DD"
+  * The value `lastupdated` must be followed by a machine date in quotes in the following format: "YYYY-MM-DD"
-  * Ensure that each time you update your Markdown topic, you also update the "lastupdated" date.
+  * Ensure that each time you update your Markdown topic, you also update the `lastupdated` date.

+### Adding a unique ID
+After the H1 (`# Getting started with`) header, there is a `{: #gettingstarted}` ID tag that you need to edit to make it unique to your service.
+If you are onboardind a service named, "All but the kitchen sink" for example, then your unique ID could be:

+`{: #gettingstarted_allbutkitchensink}`

 ### Adding a short description (Required)
 The short description should be 1-3 sentences that provide a very high level summary of your service.
 The purpose of the short description is to help your users determine, at a glance, that your service is the one they want to use.

+On the line immediately following your 1-3 sentence description, ensure that you have preserved the following code in the getting started template so that the description displays properly:

+`{:shortdesc}`

 ### Adding getting started steps (Required)
+The getting started steps should include a brief introduction, which could be just a lead in sentence with a colon, for example:

+`Use the following steps to install and set up the application:`

-The getting started steps should include information about how to integrate the service into the app or use the service outside of Bluemix.
-They don't include steps to add the service from the Catalog; we should assume the user is starting at the service dashboard.
+The getting started steps should follow and provide information about how to integrate the service into the app or use the service outside of Bluemix.
+They don't include steps to add the service from the catalog; we should assume the user is starting at the service dashboard.
  * With task-based, technical information, reduce the conversational style in favor of succinct and direct instructions.
  * Include the basic, most-common-use scenario steps to use the service or integrate it into the app.
 (Document edge cases in blogs as examples…if they start to become more common, move them into the docs flow as child task flows)
  * Include code snippets in all programming languages that can be copied, as well as VCAP service info.